The Petit Lenormand deck is available now. Limited stock

 The draw questions your relationship to the battles you fight against what resists.

-• What wall are you hitting without anything really moving?
+• What wall are you hitting without any real progress?

-• To what extent is this battle starting to wear down your morale and body?
+• To what extent is this battle beginning to wear down your morale and body?

 • What decisive action could you take to protect your energy against this persistent blockage?